Female Ford Workers Describe Decades Of Harassment At Chicago Plants

-CHICAGO (WBBM Newsradio) — Aldermen held another hearing Tuesday morning on reports of sexual harassment at two Ford Motor Company plants in Chicago, and how those complaints were handled.
+CHICAGO (CBS/WBBM) — Aldermen held another hearing Tuesday morning on reports of sexual harassment at two Ford Motor Company plants in Chicago, and how those complaints were handled.

 Suzette Wright, a former worker suing the company for sexual harassment, said she started working at a Ford plant in 1993, and from the start faced groping, sexual taunts, and other harassment.
 She said she also faced retaliation when she filed a complaint.